emmamarichal/miranda-sans/README.md

 - Variable font with a continuous weight axis
 - Optimized for screen readability
-- Balanced proportions and open apertures
+- Balanced proportions and closed apertures
 - Carefully tuned spacing and kerning
 - Tabular and proportional figures
 - Common Latin ligatures